312 North River Street

 Emissions Reduction

 YFC is in a walkable neighborhood, allowing the community to access our store without driving.
-Customers (and staff!) biking and walking to the store lowers the Ypsi Food Co-op’s carbon footprint.
+Customers (and staff!) who bike and walk to the store lower the carbon footprint of the Ypsi Food Co-op.

 Energy Efficiency